swcarpentry/r-novice-gapminder/_episodes/12-plyr.md

 > The `format` function can be used to make numeric
 > values "pretty" for printing out in messages.
 {: .callout}

+> ## Challenge 1
+>
+> Calculate the average life expectancy per continent.
+Which has the longest?
+> Which had the shortest?
+{: .challenge}

 > ## Challenge 2
 >